Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Introduction

 i.e.

-We know that $\Lambda$ must be larger than the max of $|f'(u)|$ because of the sub-characteristic condition by Whitham as a formal Chapman Enskog expansion.
-Another argument is, as shown by \cite{Bouchut}, that under this condition the two Maxwellian $\M_1$ and $\M_2$ satisfy a monotonicity condition.
+We know that $a$ must be larger than the max of $|f'(u)|$ because of the Whitham sub-characteristic condition, obtained via a formal Chapman Enskog expansion.
+Another argument is, as shown by \cite{Bouchut}, that under this condition the two Maxwellian $\M_1$ and $\M_2$ satisfy a monotonicity condition, i.e. the BGK model becomes compatible with entropy inequalities.

-The question we address in this paper is the following: given a system \eqref{eq:1} and a regular grid of spatial step $\Delta x>0$, can we construct an explicit scheme that solves \eqref{eq:2} with uniform accuracy of order $r>0$ for all $\varepsilon>0$ and with a CFL condition, based on the matrix $\Lambda$, that is larger than $1$.
-The answer is yes, and this paper proposes a simple construction in one dimension.
-As we have written above, this type of scheme has a flavour of the methods of LBM type.
+The questions we address in this paper are the following: given a system \eqref{eq:1} and a regular grid of spatial step $\Delta x>0$, can we construct a \revA{computationally} explicit scheme that solves \eqref{eq:2} with uniform accuracy of order $r>0$ for all $\varepsilon>0$ and with a CFL condition, based on the matrix $\Lambda$, that is larger than $1$\footnote{ Initially, the first author was motivated by understanding in a better way the LBM method, even though the answer is not about the LBM method at all.
+The only remaining property between what we look for and the LBM method is the CFL condition.}.
+The answer is yes, and this paper proposes a simple construction in one dimension. \revA{With \textit{computationally explicit} we mean that the solution of a certain scheme does not require any nonlinear solver, nor the inversion of a mass matrix.}